isaacSennerholt/sudelity/README.md

 Sudelism is not a static ideology; it is an evolving approach to ethical navigation.
 It is applicable wherever human interaction occurs— in relationships, institutions, intellectual discourse, and societal structures.
 Its strength lies in its adaptability, its refusal to be constrained by dogma, and its insistence on ethical precision.

 To practice Sudelism is to refine one’s ability to act with clarity, with purpose, and with an understanding of the larger systems at play.
-It is a method for those who seek to engage with the world not as passive participants nor as reckless disruptors, but as deliberate agents of balance and transformation.
+It is a method for those who seek to engage with the world not as passive participants nor as reckless disruptors, but as deliberate agents of balance, transformation and clarity.

 ### Related Disciplinary Fields
 * Neuroscience